 Material is usually processed through multi-stage screens to separate fiber (cardboard, newspaper, and mixed paper), plastic, metal and glass containers, and small contaminants.
 This is usually accomplished through the use of mechanical, optical or pneumatic screening equipment and/or labor to separate materials into size classifications and/or light versus heavier materials.
 Fiber is usually hand sorted off elevated conveyor platforms into commodities and dropped into bunkers below.
 Containers are processed through ferrous magnets, eddy current magnets, air screens and hand sorting.
 The small contaminant stream (dirt, rocks, broken glass and ceramics, bottle caps, etc.) may be further processed by optical/pneumatic sorting.
 Sorted material is moved from bunkers and baled (fiber, plastic, metal) or loaded directly into roll-off trucks (glass, wood, scrap metal).
 Some MWPFs also isolate the organic fraction of the MSW stream to be used in a composting or AD process.
 The remaining residue material from a MWPF is shipped to a local landfill or another appropriate waste reduction application.
 The main purpose of this type of MWPF is to remove recyclable materials and even organics from the mixed MSW.
 These types of facilities usually recover about 10% to 25%, although some facilities have reported recovery of up to 50% or more.

-between 200 tpd and 1,500 tpd using multiple sort lines and operating additional shifts.
+There is a wide range of MWPF capacities operating throughout the world.
+The optimal capacity is between 200 tpd and 1,500 tpd using multiple sort lines and operating additional shifts.
 MWPFs can have a useful operating life of 20 to 30 years if proper maintenance is provided.
 Many MWPFs are retrofitted throughout their life with new processing equipment as applicable.